 Proposals for new projects are first submitted to the Policy, Planning and Interpretation Subcommittee (PPIS) to consider the need, anticipated use, ASHRAE expertise, ASHRAE responsibility, and availability of information for development of the standard or guideline.
-PPIS will contact the appropriate ASHRAE Technical Committee (TC) for feedback and input.
+PPIS will consider feedback and input from the appropriate ASHRAE Technical Committee (TC).
 When determining the need for a new standard or guideline PPIS considers the following: